 The rise of zero waste packaging

-Detailing the increasing popularity of zero waste packaging as a sustainable alternative to mitigate waste, chemicals and pollution.
+Detailing the increasing popularity of zero waste packaging as a sustainable packaging alternative to mitigate plastic waste, chemicals and pollution.

-The global zero waste packaging market was valued at an estimated USD 2 billion in 2022 and is expected to grow 8.8% each year until 2032 to reach almost USD 5 billion.
-The growth comes as over 200 million tons of plastic are produced and sent to landfill each year, making zero waste packaging an appealing and sustainable method of combating the pollution crisis.
+The global zero waste packaging market is valued at an estimated USD 316.89 billion in the United States, and is expected to reach USD 724.30 billion by 2034.
+The growth comes as over 200 million tons of plastic are produced and sent to landfill each year, making zero waste packaging an appealing and sustainable packaging solution to help curb the plastic pollution crisis.

-Consumer awareness of the environmental impact of packaging is high.
-In a McKinsey & Company survey, more than half of US consumers said they were “highly concerned”, showing awareness of the potential harm caused by plastic food packaging.
-As consumers seek out ecofriendly alternatives to wasteful and plastic packaging, zero waste packaging is becoming more popular.
+Consumer awareness of the environmental impact of single use plastic packaging is high.
+In a McKinsey & Company survey, more than half of US consumers said they were “highly concerned”, showing awareness of the potential harm caused by plastic food packaging and landfill waste.

-But what exactly is zero waste packaging, and which policies and regulations are driving it?
+But what exactly is zero waste packaging, and which policies and regulations are driving the rise of sustainable materials?

 What is zero waste packaging?